arunpras/Code-Sample/README.md

-This repository is a public showcase of my coding in various languages including Perl, Python, R, SQL, Bash etc.
+This repository is a collection of code in various languages including Perl, Python, R, SQL, Bash etc.